-Living in social housing
+Living in public housing

 If the property suits your needs, you and the landlord will sign a tenancy agreement.
 The agreement sets out your rights and responsibilities and the landlord’s rights and responsibilities.

-If you don’t accept the offer and don’t have a good reason for doing so, your eligibility for social housing will be reviewed and you may be taken off the social housing register.
+If you don’t accept the offer and don’t have a good reason for doing so, your eligibility for public housing will be reviewed and you may be taken off the social housing register.
 Your decision to not take a suitable property without a good reason will show that you don’t have a serious and immediate housing need.

-You need to let us know straight away about any changes in your circumstances that may affect the amount of rent you pay, your continued eligibility for social housing, or your particular need for the property you're in.
+You need to let us know straight away about any changes in your circumstances that may affect the amount of rent you pay, your continued eligibility for public housing, or your particular need for the property you're in.
 You must do this even if you're paying market rent.

 You can tell us about any changes by calling Work and Income on 0800 559 009 or Senior Services on 0800 552 002.